fdv/running-elasticsearch-fun-profit/004-cluster-design/004-cluster-design.md

 The multicast discovery plugin was removed from Elasticsearch 5, so discovery is done either using unicast or a cloud plugin, but you won't run Elasticsearch in the cloud, will you?

 If your hosting provider allows it, activate the Jumbo frames on your network interfaces.
-Jumbo frames might reduces the network latency by about 15% which is noticeable when transferring large amount of data.
+Jumbo frames might reduce the network latency by about 15% which is noticeable when transferring large amount of data.

 ```bash
 ifconfig eth0 mtu 9000